IsuruLK-007/M-DB/README.md

 Pair Code `Not Published yet !!`
 Qr Code `Not Published yet !!`

-- _Open config.js on your forked repository. and put `SESSION_ID` and change other settings you need._
+- _Open config.js on your forked repository. an put `SESSION_ID` and change other settings you need._

 4. **Deploy**